chenxingqiang/secret-learn/doc/related_projects.rst

 Interoperability and framework enhancements
 -------------------------------------------

-These tools adapt jax-sklearn for use with other technologies or otherwise enhance the functionality of jax-sklearn's estimators.
+These tools adapt secret-learn for use with other technologies or otherwise enhance the functionality of secret-learn's estimators.

 **Auto-ML**

 - `auto-xlearn <https://github.com/automl/auto-xlearn/>`_
-  An automated machine learning toolkit and a drop-in replacement for a jax-sklearn estimator
+  An automated machine learning toolkit and a drop-in replacement for a secret-learn estimator

 - `autoviml <https://github.com/AutoViML/Auto_ViML/>`_
   Automatically Build Multiple Machine Learning Models with a Single Line of Code.
-  Designed as a faster way to use jax-sklearn models without having to preprocess data.
+  Designed as a faster way to use secret-learn models without having to preprocess data.

 - `TPOT <https://github.com/rhiever/tpot>`_
-  An automated machine learning toolkit that optimizes a series of jax-sklearn operators to design a machine learning pipeline, including data and feature preprocessors as well as the estimators.
-Works as a drop-in replacement for a jax-sklearn estimator.
+  An automated machine learning toolkit that optimizes a series of secret-learn operators to design a machine learning pipeline, including data and feature preprocessors as well as the estimators.
+Works as a drop-in replacement for a secret-learn estimator.

 - `Featuretools <https://github.com/alteryx/featuretools>`_
   A framework to perform automated feature engineering.
 It can be used for